 As a rule, the percentage for sharing the penalty/ bonus is usually 50/50.
 Generally speaking, the law does not recognize a penalty-only contract.

 What are the drawbacks?

-When you set your roofing contractor price, if your budget estimates are off, or if for reasons beyond your control you cannot complete the project on schedule, then you will most likely be penalized and lose money.
+When you set your roofing contractor price, if your budget estimates are off, or if for reasons beyond your control you cannot complete the project on schedule.
+Therafter, you will most likely receive a penalty and lose money.